-Distribution of the Fisheries Resources in the Gulf of Maine Area
+II.
+Distribution of Fishery Resources in the Gulf of Maine Area

 The distribution and migration of the exploited phases of the species fished in the Gulf of Maine Area are briefly described in this section.
-The maps of distribution given are composite interpretations of data gathered from many sources, particularly from research vessel bottom trawl survey data (for groundfish especially) and from commercial fisheries.
+The distribution maps are composite interpretations of data from various sources, particularly from research vessel bottom-trawl surveys (for groundfish especially) and from commercial fisheries.